 Between 2018 and 2020, Canada provided more public finance for fossil fuels than any other country in the G20.
 Nearly all of this financing was delivered through Export Development Canada (EDC), which provided on average $13.6 billion a year in support to Canadian and foreign oil and gas companies.
+This was 22 times greater than EDC’s support for renewable energy.

-A small step (or two) in the right direction
+A small step in the right direction

 This represents only a fraction of EDC’s overall fossil finance, much of which flows to companies and projects in Canada.
 In recent years, this domestic support has included billions in loans to projects such as the Trans Mountain and Coastal GasLink pipelines, as well as to the country’s major oil sands players.